Hamza-Khan13/Deep-Learning-Specialization/README.md

 - Convolutional Neural Networks
 - Sequence Models

-Each assignment is contained in its own directory, with the corresponding Jupyter notebooks and necessary data files.
+Each assignment is contained in its own directory, with the corresponding Jupyter notebooks only.

-To get started with an assignment, navigate to the corresponding directory and open the Jupyter notebook.
-The notebook contains the instructions for the assignment, as well as the code templates for you to fill in.

-Note: The assignments are designed to be completed in the order listed above, as later assignments build on the concepts and techniques learned in earlier assignments.